shpendk/udpz/README.md

 ## Features

-- **Concurrent Scanning**: Utilizes goroutines and channels to perform concurrent scans, significantly speeding up the process.
+- **Concurrent Scanning**: Utilizes goroutines and channels to perform flexible concurrent scans, significantly speeding up the scanning process.
 - **Structured Logging**: Uses `zerolog` for detailed and structured logging, making it easier to analyze scan results.
-- **Flexible Target Resolution**: Supports IP addresses, CIDR ranges, and hostnames, resolving them to their respective IPs.
+- **Flexible Target Resolution**: Supports loading IP addresses, CIDR ranges, and hostnames from arguments, or from a file.
 - **Customizable Probes**: Allows for the definition of custom probes for different UDP services.
 - **Error Handling**: Gracefully handles errors during scanning, ensuring the process continues even if some targets fail.